 iOS 8 has an incredible feature coming called App Extensions, and we’re thrilled to say we have a 1Password extension ready for developers to use right in their apps!
 In apps that gain support for our extension, you will no longer have to copy and paste passwords from 1Password.
-Yes, it really is a game changer, and you can see it in action for yourself.
+Yes, it really is a game changer.

 Naturally, this new-fangled way for apps to interact in iOS 8 is leading people to ask how we do this in a secure manner: